magenta-aps/osdatascanner/docs/roles.md

 ## Special Roles

-OS2datascanner contains two modules: the admin module and the report module.
+OSdatascanner contains two modules: the admin module and the report module.

 Special roles are assigned to the `User` objects in the database.